generalMG/Medical-Dataset-Deep-Learning-Quantization-Data-Analysis/README.md

 If no argument passed for the quantization method, then the model simply converted from TensorFlow model to TFLite model without any quantization method by default.

+The overall conversion scheme is given in figure below:

 ![The overall conversion scheme](https://github.com/generalMG/Medical-Dataset-Deep-Learning-Quantization-Data-Analysis/files/8876665/converter_scheme.pdf)

 ## Model Accuracy Check